Tobias Lewenstein: Career

 In 1912, Lewenstein became chief rabbi for the Israelitische Religionsgesellschaft, an Orthodox community in Zürich, Switzerland, that split from the Israelitische Cultusgemeinde community in 1898.
-He remained as the chief rabbi there until 1940.
+He remained the chief rabbi there until 1940.
 From 1919 to 1923, he also served as president of World Agudath Israel.
 In 1945, he returned to The Hague for a brief time to help the Dutch Jewish community rebuild after World War II.

+Personal life

 In 1895, Lewenstein married Flora Frumet Møller (1873–1945), the daughter of Alexander Møller and Therese Telzche Heymann.